 Other possible risk factors

 Tobacco and alcohol use: Most (but not all) studies have found that smoking may contribute to the development of NPC, especially the keratinizing type.
 Some studies have linked heavy alcohol intake to this type of cancer.
 More research is needed to define these links, but they seem to be much weaker than the link between tobacco and alcohol use and most other types of cancers that start in the throat.

-Workplace exposures: Some (but not all) studies have suggested that workplace exposure to formaldehyde or wood dust may increase the risk of NPC.
+Workplace exposures: Some studies have suggested that workplace exposure to formaldehyde or wood dust may increase the risk of NPC.
 Still, not all studies have shown this and this link isn’t clear.